 From the Woodford River on the Upper Lough the Shannon Erne Waterway can be reached and from there it is possible to paddle all the way to Limerick!

 Lower Lough Erne and its rugged shoreline provide a vast expanse of open water where large waves can build during windy periods – an ideal venue for the experienced paddler!
 In stark contrast the Upper Lough provides good shelter with its maze of bays, narrow channels of slow flowing water and innumerable islands and peninsulas – offering a superb venue for the whole family!

 Upper and Lower Lough Macnean, located to the West of the Erne System and in full view of the breathtaking Cuilcagh Mountains, flow into the Erne system via the River Arney and offer a fantastic touring venue.
 While the River Arney is faster flowing (grade 1).

-The comprehensive guide has been designed for canoeists by canoeists and gives practical advice on everything required for an enjoyable experience including details of campsites, water points, phone numbers etc. It is available from a range of outlets and at just £1.50 it is a very inexpensive guide to the entire trail.
+The comprehensive guide has been designed for canoeists by canoeists and gives practical advice on everything required for an enjoyable experience including details of campsites, water points, phone numbers etc. and is available from a range of outlets.

 For more information contact the Fermanagh Visitor Information Centre by calling +44 (0) 28 6632 5000.